casst01/Sherlock-Tal/README.md

 / Passing Arguments to components for use in ComponentEvents / FacebookDataSourceManager to auto pass through accessToken as arg / Datasource not reloading after setParam()
-- Move facebook datsources from datasourcemanager to facebookdatasource manager
+/ Move facebook datsources from datasourcemanager to facebookdatasource manager
 - CSS + polish
-- Dummy FB Account for demo
+/ Dummy FB Account for demo
+- Simplify base state of project to just display list of friends perhaps?

 # What this base project doesnt do..
 - Deal with peristing access token